 After these exercises are completed, a subsequent review and analysis is conducted to identify how and if the performance indicators relate to the achievement of desired client and system outcomes.
-The analysis is designed to ensure that probation officer activities are effective, efficient, and aligned with practices that positively impact youth outcomes and system performance.
+The second portion of the data analysis is designed to ensure that probation officer activities are effective, efficient, and aligned with practices that positively impact youth outcomes and system performance.